-The assistance referred to above is best given by neutral linesmen.
-A limitation is placed upon club linesmen because points 2., 3. and 4. are not usually referred to linesmen who are not neutral.
-Neutral linesmen must act as assistant referees.
-In this case, the referee must adopt the appropriate attitude, because in effect there are three officials supervising play; the referee as principal official and the linesmen to assist him to control the game in a proper manner.
+The assistance referred to above is best given by neutral assistant referees.
+A limitation is placed upon club assistant referees because points 2., 3. and 4. are not usually referred to assistant referees who are not neutral.
+Neutral assistant referees must co-operate with the referee.
+In this case, the referee must adopt the appropriate attitude, because in effect there are three officials supervising play; the referee as principal official and the assistant referees to help him to control the game in a proper manner.